opensearch-project/project-website/_posts/2022-03-16-launch-announcement-1-3-0.markdown

 ![Live Tail View]({{ site.baseurl }}/assets/media/blog-images/2022-03-16-Launch-Announcement-1-3-0/Live-Tail.gif){: .img-fluid }

-* **Field Insights and Enhanced Visualization Support**: Visualization types such as Pie and heat maps were added as well as the ability to add named threshold markers as lines on the visualizations.
-When users want to know more about a metric that they are looking at, they can select view surrounding events to get a correlated picture.
+* **Field Insights and Enhanced Visualization Support**: Visualization types such as pie and heat maps were added as well as the ability to add named threshold markers as lines on the visualizations.
+When users want to know more about a metric that they are looking at, they can select "View surrounding events" to get a correlated picture.
 In the event a user needs a reference point for a future meeting, visualizations can now be saved to notebooks for convenience.

 ![Field Insights View]({{ site.baseurl }}/assets/media/blog-images/2022-03-16-Launch-Announcement-1-3-0/field-insights.gif){: .img-fluid }